 Bacteria can be found literally everywhere on the Earth.
 These tiny little creatures are made up of one single cell (hence the name unicellular microorganisms).

 They come in different shapes and sizes, and some of them can survive in extreme environments.
-We try to kill harmful bacteria (and other germs) ever since we discovered them.
+We have tried to kill harmful bacteria (and other germs) ever since we discovered them.

 It’s a common practice among scientists to freeze bacterial samples in order to store them and keep as much bacteria as they can alive so that they can use them in later work.
 And, indeed, many of the microbes survive the process.

 However, researchers always use a bunch of additives (like cryoprotectants) to avoid membrane and other damages.
 But what about ordinary freezing in your plain old freezer?
 Let’s see what the data says.

 Freezing kills some amount of bacteria and germs, but usually, most of them enter a dormant state and stay alive in the frozen food or liquid.
 These bacteria are not killed.
 After thawing they come to life and begin to multiply.
 However, a lot depends on the species of bacteria and the freezing process itself.